TrustSource/ts-scan/README.md

-# TrustSource PIP Plugin
+# TrustSource scanner

-The **ts-pip-plugin** scans a Python project for all installed pip modules.
-The plugin parses import statements of all project's source files and recursively extracts the complete module dependency tree.
+The **ts-scan** scans your project for all package depedencies.
+It supports following build systems

+- Python (wheel)
+- Maven

-The collected information is posted to the TrustSource service or will store it locally as JSON structure.
+The collected information is stored locally as JSON structure and can be posted to the TrustSource service for the analysis.

 ## Installation